8th of August Emancipation Celebration rises above COVID-19

 Paducah mayoral candidates George Bray, Richard Abraham and DuJaun Thomas spoke first.

-City Commissioner candidates Lakilia Bedeau, Raynarldo Henderson and Corbin Snardon spoke right after.
+City Commissioner candidates Lakilia Bedeau, Raynarldo Henderson and Corbin Snardon, who's running for Kentucky State Rep. District 3 as a Democrat, spoke right after.

 Everyone was able to grab food, visit the voter registration table, buy, check out the car and bikes, while having a good time.